Stretching Young Minds

 We believe that during their formative years, children depend on the care and support of parents, family members and other caring adults within their communities.

-Our after-school ALT Club program provides a safe and enriching environment to help students reach their required grade levels, particularly in math and English.
-It also allows participants to express themselves and increase their confidence through various art, literacy, and social activities.
+Our after-school program, Arts, Literacy & Tutoring (ALT) Club, provides a safe and enriching environment to help students reach their required grade levels, particularly in math, English and French.
+It also allows participants to express themselves and increase their confidence through various art, literacy, STEM and social activities..

 Offers individual tutoring in subjects children struggle within school